stakita/payments/README.md

   - further disputes/resolve/chargeback operations are rejected for locked accounts
 - Disputed amount takes account below zero
 - deposits and withdrawals can't occur on a locked account

+## To note:

+* Where a DB implementation would go

+* How the a DB transactions manager would be implemented

+* Explain dependencies:

+  * anyhow

+*